 Unless you’re just giving kudos or saying you liked something I wrote, make sure your comments have these qualities.
 I like to respond to people’s comments if they’re attempting to engage in thoughtful discussion (I tend to not respond with “thank yous” to the “I like this” comments; just know that I appreciate them).
 If I don’t respond, it’s either because your comment was just a simple “Thank you for posting this” or because you failed miserably on one or more of the above.

 This is a tough one for me.
 I hate censorship in almost every form but there does have to be a clearly demarcated line between what I will allow and what I will not.
 While I typically do not delete comments from my site, I reserve the right to do so at any time for any reason.
-The following is not an exhaustive list of the reasons why I would delete a comment, but it covers most of the ground.
+If you don’t like that, then start your own website and make up your own rules as you think they should be.
+The following is not an exhaustive list of the reasons why I would delete a comment, but it covers the vast majority of the ground.

 Comments that will most likely be deleted or altered will typically include one or more of the following attributes: